pixelfed/docs/content/en/technical-documentation/config.md

 Defaults to `true`.

-## PORTFOLIO[^1]
+## PORTFOLIO

+(Not listed on Admin > Diagnostics.)

-### `PORTFOLIO_DOMAIN`[^1]
+### `PORTFOLIO_DOMAIN`

+(Not listed on Admin > Diagnostics.)
 This value is the domain used for the portfolio feature.
 Only change the default value if you have a subdomain configured.
 You must use a subdomain on the same app domain.
 Defaults to `APP_DOMAIN`.

-### `PORTFOLIO_PATH`[^1]
+### `PORTFOLIO_PATH`

+(Not listed on Admin > Diagnostics.)
 This value is the path used for the portfolio feature.
 Only change the default value if you have a subdomain configured.
 If you want to use the root path of the subdomain, leave this value empty.

 WARNING: SETTING THIS VALUE WITHOUT A SUBDOMAIN COULD BREAK YOUR INSTANCE, SO ONLY CHANGE THIS IF YOU KNOW WHAT YOU'RE DOING.